Yasuhiro Takemoto: Career

 After graduating, he entered at the Yoyogi Animation Institute, a specialized animation academy located in Yoyogi, Shibuya, Tokyo.
 Upon graduation, he joined the animation studio Kyoto Animation, where he became a director.

 His first major job as a director came in 2003 with Full Metal Panic?
 Fumoffu.
 Two years later, he directed his sequel: The Second Raid.
 In 2007, Takemoto replaced Lucky Star director Yutaka Yamamoto after his dismissal.
 He led The Melancholy of Haruhi-chan Suzumiya and Nyorōn Churuya-san original net animation series, and was co-director with Tatsuya Ishihara of the second season of The Melancholy of Haruhi Suzumiya, broadcast in 2009, as well as the film The Disappearance of Haruhi Suzumiya.

-In 2012, he was in charge of directing Hyouka, based on a series of mystery novels by Honobu Yonezawa.
-In the series collaborated as screenwriter was Shoji Gatoh, author of Full Metal Panic!.
+In 2012, he was in charge of directing Hyouka, based on the series of mystery novels by Honobu Yonezawa of the same name.
+The series was done in collaboration with Shoji Gatoh as screenwriter, author of Full Metal Panic!.
 Two years later, in 2014, Takemoto was commissioned to direct another series of Gatoh novels, Amagi Brilliant Park.

 Takemoto had great knowledge of classical music.
-His usage of Shostakovich's 7th symphony in episode 12 ("The Day of Sagittarius") of The Melancholy of Haruhi Suzumiya and the choice of Erik Satie's pieces for the film The Disappearance of Haruhi Suzumiya were his ideas.
+The usage of Shostakovich's 7th symphony in episode 12 ("The Day of Sagittarius") of The Melancholy of Haruhi Suzumiya and the choice of Erik Satie's pieces for the film The Disappearance of Haruhi Suzumiya were his ideas.